PhD Program Overview

 PhD students in HPM have two options for the format of the thesis:

-The decision on which format to follow should be made at the time of the Departmental Preliminary Oral Exam.
+The decision on which format to follow should be made at the time of the DOE.
 If, during the writing process, the student wishes to change formats, the student must seek approval for this change from their faculty adviser and thesis committee

 The Department has developed the following guidelines to help a student determine which of these options is best for their particular research.
 Students should discuss the advantages and disadvantages of each option with their adviser before determining a strategy.